2012/02/07 by Maarten Oelering.

-A week ago a DMARC went public causing a tidal wave of publicity, discussion, and fuzz.
+A week ago DMARC went public causing a tidal wave of publicity, discussion, and fuzz.
 Many senders are now asking what they should do with it.
-In this post I will try to put things in perspective, so senders can judge better what DMARC means for them.
+In this post I will try to put things in perspective, so senders can judge better what it means for them.

 First of all, DMARC is not something completely new.
 For 18 months Paypal, Cloudmark, Facebook, Google, and others have been working on a new policy framework.
 They recognized that receivers didn’t apply SPF policies due to the forwarding issue.
 And that many senders were hesitant to use ADSP (RFC5617) due to the “all or nothing” nature of ADSP policies.

-For organizations that want to use email authentication to prevent spoofing and phishing, DMARC addresses the following challenges:
+For organizations that want to use email authentication to prevent spoofing and phishing, it addresses the following challenges: